smiilliin/router/README.md

-# Router - Connects internal servers as a proxy!
+# Router - Connects internal servers as a reverse proxy!

 ## Useage